antaldaniel/reprex/content/event/2022-11-24-linecheck/index.md

 - And you can find out how we are trying to find where energy is [going down the sewage](https://greendeal.dataobservatory.eu/post/2022-10-24_thermowatt/), literally, with Thermowatt and the [Green Deal Data Observatory](https://greendeal.dataobservatory.eu/).
 {{% /callout %}}

+### Beta test our sustainabilitiy reporting tool
+<td style="text-align: center;">{{< figure src="/img/eviota/Eviota_EFRAG_requirements.jpg" caption="We are looking for beta testers for our simplified sustainability report that is made from your `trial balance`.
+We sign and NDA about your accounting data if you test with us, and you can test with older data, too.
+Beta testing is free." numbered="false" >}}</td>

+Our solution benefits the music MSMEs and CSOs in several ways:
+- [x] The European Commission estimates that the cost of connecting sustainability and finanical reporting will cost on average €10,000 for corporations.
+We want to bring down the voluntary reporting costs for MSMEs below €500 euro to benefit from `green loans`, `green insurance` and other `green financing`.
+- [x] It provides them with a size adequate sustainability management and reporting tool that helps first the management of greenhouse gas emissions, and later sustainable water use, pollutions, biodiversity, and recycling in their entire value chain (for example, it flags environmental risks in the supply base of a festival including equipment rentals, transport, security firms, catering facilities, etc.) by connecting standard accounting documents of the MSME with SNA and EEA science based benchmarks.
+- [x] Our system will be extendible to management of social sustainability.
+We are also showcasing harmonized gender inequality data collection with our other project (see below.)

 <td style="text-align: center;">{{< figure src="/img/blogposts_2022/reprex_linecheck_2022.jpg" caption="" numbered="false" >}}</td>